Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-web-components/docs/api-report.md

 // Warning: (ae-forgotten-export) The symbol "AdaptiveSelect" needs to be exported by the entry point index.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "composeSelect" is marked as @public, but its signature references "DesignSystem" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "composeSelect" is marked as @public, but its signature references "SelectStatics" which is marked as @beta
 //
 // @public (undocumented)
 export function composeSelect(ds: DesignSystem, options?: ComposeOptions<AdaptiveSelect, SelectStatics>): FASTElementDefinition;